theupdateframework/taps/tap7.md

 root-threshold: 1
 ```

-Next, since the developer's setup uses DER metadata (rather than JSON), the
+Next, since the developer's implementation uses DER metadata (rather than
-conformance tool would have to incorporate metadata that the developer's script
+JSON), the conformance tool would have to incorporate metadata that the
-and Python implementation can handle.
-For this task, the developer
+developer's script and Python implementation can handle.
+For this task, the
-would need to provide the conformance tool a path to a program that converts
+developer would need to provide the conformance tool with a path to a program
-JSON to DER metadata.
-In this way, prior to calling the developer's  script and
+that converts JSON to DER metadata.
+In this way, prior to calling the
-initiating an update, the conformance tool can call the external program to
+developer's script and initiating an update, the conformance tool can call the
-convert JSON metadata into DER format.
+external program to convert JSON metadata into DER format.

 The command, and its output, that a user can run to test the developer's Python
-implementation for conformance would resemble the following:
+implementation for conformance would be similar the following:

 ```Bash
 $ python conformance_tester.py